articles

 These are only a few examples of how we communicate without words.
 Of course, being in the delivery room is an extreme example, but it works the same in everyday situations.

-When I studied abroad in Kunming in 2009, I thought that the red tape I had to handle was overwhelming.
-I was completely stressed out a week after arrival.
-Today, handling red tape has become my second nature.
-From getting all the documents needed for getting married to a person from a different country to applying for yet another visa, red tape is a big part of our life.
+When I studied abroad in Kunming in 2009, I thought the bureaucracy was overwhelming.
+Today, handling red tape has become second nature.
+From gathering documents for marriage to applying for visas, it’s a big part of our life.

-5. Being married to someone from a different country is challenging
+5. Being Married to Someone from a Different Country is Challenging

-Being married to someone from a different country is challenging.
-It’s challenging because of all the legal issues you have to solve to be together.
-It’s challenging because when you’re tired at the end of the day, you don’t know how to express your feelings well in a language that’s not your mother tongue.
-It’s challenging because you live in a country that is so unlike the one you grew up in.
-It’s challenging because there are different cultural expectations of how to raise your children.
-It’s challenging because as a person married to someone from a different country, you’re in between countries.
-You’ll feel like you don’t belong to either of both cultures.
+It’s challenging because of the legal issues you must resolve to stay together.
+It’s challenging because you sometimes can’t express your feelings well in a language that’s not your mother tongue.
+It’s challenging because you live in a country that’s so different from the one you grew up in.
+It’s challenging because there are different cultural expectations for raising children.
+It’s challenging because, as someone married to someone from a different country, you’ll often feel caught between two cultures.

-You’ll feel alone because your family and friends can’t relate to the issues being married to someone from a different country brings with it.
-You’ll feel desperate because you don’t know if you can get the documents in order before your visa expires.
-You’ll be worried that the baby arrives before your husband does.
+There are times when you feel alone because your family and friends can’t relate to the struggles of being in an intercultural marriage.
+You may feel desperate when you’re not sure if you’ll get the necessary documents in time, or worried that the baby will arrive before your husband does.

 Have you ever been in a cross-cultural relationship?